 Add other types of networking activities into the mix

 Of course, corporate icebreakers aren’t the only way to coax attendees out of their shells.
-People specifically attend business events to network.
-Help facilitate this by giving them better ways to connect throughout your event.
+Help facilitate unstructured networking by giving attendees better ways to connect throughout your event.

 - Unstructured time: Make sure your event leaves plenty of time for non-structured networking.
 Onsite luncheons, happy hours, and other types of “free time” are great opportunities to meet and greet.

 - Enable networking apps: Help event-goers tap into the cloud to figure out who they want to connect with on the ground.
-Apps like Presdo Match allow event attendees to embed their LinkedIn profiles and make it easy for attendees to check each other out in the moment.
+Apps like Presdo Match allow event attendees to embed their LinkedIn profiles, making it easy for attendees to check each other out.

 - Competitive networking: Make networking activities competitive.
 Instruct attendees to collect business cards from every person they speak to at the event.
 At the end, the person with the most business cards gets a prize and recognition for his or her networking aplomb.

 - Connect attendees online: Custom event hashtags let attendees connect online before, during and after your event.
 Yes, they’re a great marketing technique for building buzz around events.
-But hashtags are also a nice way to get your registered attendees excited and spark conversations that make them feel connected.
+But hashtags are also a nice way to get your registered attendees excited and spark conversation.

 Helping your attendees create long-lasting connections on their own is just the beginning.
 To find out how you can better understand your attendees and their needs, make sure to read Beyond Registration: Using Data to Supercharge Your Event.